-Inheritance tax (IHT) is levied on a person's estate when they die and certain gifts made during an individual's lifetime.
+Inheritance Tax (IHT) is levied on a person's estate when they die and certain gifts made during an individual's lifetime.

-Gifts between UK-domiciled spouses during their lifetime or on death are exempt from IHT.
-In this factsheet spouse includes married couples and registered civil partners.
-Most gifts made more than seven years before death will escape tax.
+In this factsheet the term spouse includes married couples and registered civil partners.
+Generally, gifts between spouses are exempt.
+More detail on this aspect and other specific exemptions is included below.
+Where an exemption does not apply, most gifts made more than seven years before death will also escape tax.
 Therefore, if you plan in advance, gifts can be made tax-free and result in a substantial tax saving.